rebecca-makar/rebecca-makar.github.io/README.md

 * Email: rebeccalmakar@gmail.com

 I will try to reply to email within 24 hrs, and Slack chats within 4 hrs.
 I will not be monitoring Slack or Email between the hours of 10p-8a.
-Weekend responses will be spotty.

 **APPEND `[CS1520]` TO ALL EMAIL COMMUNICATION SUBJECT LINES.** I will lose track of emails that do not include that in the subject.